d-a-s-h-o/droplets/README.md

 # Dashed Droplets
-Dashed Hosting is a Docker solution to set up a PHP web-hosting over tor.
+Dashed Droplets is a Docker solution to set up a native PHP web-hosting over tor, with native compatibility for other setups also, like NodeJS and Python3.
 It automates the building of tor hidden services effectively meaning you only have to write three commands to get going.
-You can allocate your time and energy pn building your hidden service rather than worrying about the server.
+You can allocate your time and energy on building your hidden service rather than worrying about the server side of it all.

 ---
-**You can pull the Docker image (pre-built) with:**
+**You can pull the Docker image (pre-built), and skip to step 2, with:**
 ```
 docker pull thenullnetwork/torhost:latest
 ```